selwynpolit/d9book/book/render.md

         type: entity:node
     no_cache: 'TRUE'
 ```
-Note the options in the `routing.yml` file which automatically convert the node ids to actual entities (Drupal loads the nodes internally) and passes those to the controller.
+Note that the options in the `routing.yml` file which automatically convert the node ids to actual entities (Drupal loads the nodes internally) and pass those to the controller.

-Then in the controller, we build a URL, specifying the parameters:
+Then, in the controller, we build a URL, specifying the parameters:

 ```php
 $url = Url::fromRoute('team_abc.correctional_voting', [